SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD_CDD-880_SNMP.md

 ## About

-This driver is intended to get/set information from/to the device via an Element in a DataMiner System, using SNMP commands.
+This connector is intended to get/set information from/to the device via an Element in a DataMiner System, using SNMP commands.
 To get more detailed information consult the website <http://www.comtechefdata.com/support/docs/advancedvsatdocs>.

 ### Version Info